 How Trump’s Presidency Has Impacted the U.S. Housing Market

-When Trump was elected president in 2016, mortgage interest rates were 3.87% and the housing market was continuing to rebound.
+When Trump was elected president in 2016, mortgage interest rates were 3.87% and the U.S. housing market was continuing to rebound.
 At the end of 2017, Trump signed the Tax Cuts and Jobs Act (TCJA), which changed the tax code tremendously and further stimulated the economy.

 President Trump wrestled with Jerome Powell, Chairman of the Federal Reserve, demanding that rates be lowered again.
 He even threatened to fire Powell.
 A few months later, the Fed reversed course again and lowered rates.
 Real estate and stocks responded with vigor.
 Sales picked up again as more people could afford to buy, and home values continued to rise.